SarvarKh/ofn-wiki/Delayed-job.md

-[Delayed job](https://github.com/collectiveidea/delayed_job) is used for sending emails asynchronously and keeping the [products cache] up to date
+[Delayed job](https://github.com/collectiveidea/delayed_job) is a background job processing queue used for sending emails asynchronously (amongst other things).

 * It is monitored and controlled by the delayed_job_openfoodnetwork systemd service.
 * The service starts and stops delayed job via `script/delayed_job`.